kkin1995/attendance_counter/README.md

 # attendance_counter

-A Simple Python Script to count number of days present for a specified name/roll number from csv files exported from Microsoft Teams.
+A Simple Python Script to count number of days present for a specified name/roll number from csv/excel files exported from Microsoft Teams.

 ## Usage

-Download this repository using the "Clone/Download" option Save the attendance .csv files in the same folder as this repository Run the following command in the Terminal:
+Download this repository using the "Clone/Download" option Save the attendance .csv/.xlsx files in the same folder as this repository Run the following command in the Terminal: